knowledgetranslation/process/how_to_make_a_quality_website.md

 	* A focused project is more likely to be successful, and there will always be time for more phases later.

+	* It may be best to think of each phase as a collection of specific features.
+E.g., Phase 1 might be a collection of static content pages, Phase 2 might add videos or other interactive content, etc.

 	* Remember to consider *all* the steps in this document when considering timelines, including multiple rounds of usability and testing.

 1. Plan exactly what data you’d like collected for research, testing, and development/planning purposes, and define why you need it.
 Then, for each of these, plan to collect more data than you think you’ll need.